27 July 2020

 3 min read

-Joshua Ray of Rahman Ravelli outlines the limitations of Part 5 of the Proceeds of Crime Act highlighted by the case of Gulnara Karimova.
+Rahman Ravelli outline the limitations of Part 5 of the Proceeds of Crime Act highlighted by the case of Gulnara Karimova.

 The Serious Fraud Office’s (SFO’s) long-running efforts to seize £33M of UK real estate linked to Gulnara Karimova, the imprisoned first-daughter of former Uzbekistan leader Islam Karimov, took another twist in June when the High Court issued an order giving the agency a further six months to try to serve her with its claim.

 Karimova has been the focus of multiple international investigations since at least 2013, when Swiss authorities uncovered evidence tying her to various offshore shell companies that collectively received hundreds of millions of dollars from an alleged scheme to extract bribes from Uzbekistan’s telecommunications industry.
 The SFO contends that she used part of that money to purchase luxury properties in and around London, including the £30M Gorse Hill Manor in Surrey.

 Considering that Karimova has already been convicted of various offences in Uzbekistan, and several multinational companies have admitted making illegal payments to her, there is little doubt regarding the merits of the SFO’s case.
 Yet since obtaining a freezing order relating to Karimova’s homes in 2017, the SFO’s ability to actually seize them has been stymied by the service requirement contained in Part 5 of the Proceeds of Crime Act 2002.
 The SFO’s difficulties in this regard highlight a key difference between the civil recovery mechanisms available to the SFO and their American counterparts in the Department of Justice (DOJ).